kown7/rmtoo/docs/traceability/rmtoo-Traceability.md

 \begin{itemize}

-\item It's an honour to open this topic's session.
+\item It's an honour to open this topic's session: Applied SE.

 \item hen talking about requirements, we should also define the requirements of the problem we're trying to solve.